 Commenting on his involvement with FPSA, Neil says he is very proud to provide support to improve the care of young people.
 He looks forward to FPSA’s future with great anticipation and excitement.

-Ron is a registered mental health nurse and has worked in a variety of CAMHS Tier 3 and Tier 4 since 1976.
-Although Ron retired from full-time work in 2007, he is now working in a part-time post in CAMHS Tier 3, in Bangor, North Wales.
-Ron’s main interests and expertise are in:
+Ron is a registered mental health nurse and has worked in a variety of CAMHS Tier 3 and Tier 4 roles since 1976.
+Although Ron retired from full-time work in 2007, he then worked in a in CAMHS Tier 3 service, in Bangor, North Wales and then finally retired in January 2021.
+Ron’s main interests and expertise are in: in-patient CAMHS Tier 4, the law relating to children & young people and clinical supervision.

 For much of his extensive career, Alan was an in-patient consultant and had a special interest in eating disorders.
 He is also experienced in CAMHS Tier 3 and had a particular interest in dissociative disorders and self-harm.